Tibor Kalman: Personal life

 From 1981 up until his death, Kalman was married to the illustrator and author Maira Kalman (née Berman).
 They met while attending NYU.
 Together they had two children, Lulu Bodoni and Alex Onomatopoeia.

 Death and legacy

-The onset of non-Hodgkin's lymphoma forced Kalman to leave Colors in 1995, and return to New York.
+The onset of non-Hodgkin's lymphoma forced Kalman to leave Colors in 1995 and return to New York.
 In 1997, he re-opened M & Co. and continued to work until his death on May 2, 1999, in Vega Alta, Puerto Rico.

-Tibor Kalman: Perverse Optimist, a book about Kalman's work and that with M&Co, was published by Princeton Architectural Press in 1999.
+Kalman was posthumously awarded the 1999 AIGA medal as the "design profession's moral compass and its most fervent provocateur".